 As its name suggests, Union City Public Library is located in the city of Union City, which is on the eastern edge of Randolph County, Indiana.
-The population served by the library is approximately 4,464 (2010 US Census, for Union City and Jackson Township, Randolph County, Indiana).
-The library also provides a variety of beneficial services to the residents of the adjacent community of Union City, Ohio, located nearby just across the Indiana and Ohio state line.
+The population served by the library is approximately 4,030 (2020 US Census, for Union City and the Jackson Township, of Randolph County, Indiana).
+The library also provides a variety of beneficial services to the residents of the adjacent Wayne Township, as well as the community of Union City, Ohio, located nearby just across the Indiana and Ohio state line.

 The Library got its inception from a society of young ladies that was organized April 23, 1887.
 Through their efforts, along with other community based literary and social organizations, the beginnings of a city library were established.
 In 1901 the Indiana State Legislature enacted a general library law which empowered communities to organize and maintain libraries for the benefit of the public, and following this, a Library Board was formally organized April 10, 1902, to help serve the 2716 local residents.